andikleen/perf-gcov/README.md

 ## Setup

-So far needs a patched libbacktrace (patches in submission) Build a gcc with the patches in https://github.com/andikleen/gcc/tree/libbacktrace-disc-8
+So far needs a patched libbacktrace (patches in submission) Build a gcc with some [patches](https://github.com/andikleen/gcc/tree/libbacktrace-disc-8)

 Then copy the <gccbuilddir>/libbacktrace/.libs/libbacktrace.a and <gccsrcdir>/libbacktrace/backtrace.h files to this directory.